urgdog/urg.systems/stories/video-on-demand.md

 this all means "on demand can act weird based on the model/firmware of set top box and only Lord Motorola himself can tell you what's going on".

-Ok, that's enough tech gunk.
-Onto the story.
+Ok, that's enough tech reminiscing, onto the story.

 ---